Grande Communications is a small but well-reviewed and expanding Internet provider in Texas. Their service is a mix of Fiber and Cable Internet.

 Grande Communications has the most service in areas like Austin and Dallas that already have strong Cable and Fiber Internet providers like Google Fiber.
 This is good for customers because high-competition areas tend to offer faster speeds at lower prices.

-Keep in mind that the pricing advertised and listed online is usually a “promotional price” that will rise by some percent after the first year.
+Keep in mind that the pricing advertised and listed online is usually a “promotional price,” and therefore will rise by some percent after the first year.
 This is a common tactic for tempting new customers to switch, and used by virtually all Internet providers.

 Is Grande Communications Good for Streaming?

-Grande’s unlimited data policy is friendly to customers who plan to get their TV from “cord cutter” services like Netflix, Hulu, Roku, and etc. Even on their slower Cable networks, the download speeds trend into the hundreds of megabits per second, which is more than enough to handle HD and 4K streams on at least a couple screens in your home.
+Grande’s unlimited data policy is friendly to customers who plan to get their TV from “cord cutter” services like Netflix.
+Even on their slower Cable networks, the download speeds trend into the hundreds of megabits per second, which is more than enough to handle HD and 4K streams on at least a couple screens in your home.

 Grande Communications Wi-Fi Options